-The Committee is pleased to note that there were no suicide attempts this year.
+The Committee is pleased to note that there were no suicide attempts this year,

-Complaints Procedure.
+Complaints Procedure:

 Any prisoner can request a complaint form from any member of staff at any time.
-All complaint forms are numbered and recorded; consequently once a form has been drawn down the 'complaint' has to be pursued to a conclusion and retained for inspection by the Inspector of Prisons or other prison authority who might seek to have sight of same.
-A new complaints procedure and forms were introduced during 2014 where complaints are categorised from A-F.
+All complaint forms are numbered and recorded, consequently once a form has been drawn down the "complaint" has to be pursued to a conclusion and retained for inspection by the Inspector of Prisons or other prison authority who might seek to have sight of same.
+A new complaints procedure and forms were introduced during 2014 where complaints are categorised from A-F. This appears to be working very well.